maximuskowalski/smount/README.md

 curl https://rclone.org/install.sh | sudo bash -s beta
 ```

-The installer won't re-download if it is not needed.
+The installer will not re-download rclone if it is already up to date.

 Next we will be configuring all the drives we wish to be part of the union.